dev-scripts/prakashbhandari.com.np/content/posts/similar-document-search-with-elasticsearch.md

   }
 }
 ```
-You will see response like below.
+You will see the response below.
 Where you will be able to see all the reviews that we have created before.
 ```
 {